 The best band you've never heard!

 In the late 70's future studio superstars, Mike Mainieri, Steve Gadd, Warren Bernhardt, David Spinozza and Tony Levin formed the fusion group L'Image in Woodstock New York.
 The legendary band performed very few shows before going their separate ways.
 Collectively the members have appeared on the bulk of the pop music created in the 80's and 90's.
-Last month they reuinited to do their first ever recording together here at NRS Recording.
+L'Image has finally reuinited to do their first ever recording together here at NRS Recording.

 Steve Gadd & Scott during playback